JustAnotherHeroRiding/What-The-Key/Song Key.md

 - Let's try using the openai api to do this, after providing the song name, album, genre and other relevant song data besides the key and bpm

 ## Displaying Modes
-- Show where that track is in a minor or major key using the mode field, Major is 1, minor is 0
+- Show where that track is in a minor or major key using the mode field, Major is 1, minor is 0 #DONE

 ## Drag and drop
 - Allow users to rearrange their tracks and have the order be permanent, this will most likely have to do a db call